tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 Go through the demo line by line, pausing for questions and highlighting these points.

 * Notice that we need to load the language model before using spaCy's various NLP tools.
-If the text we wanted to analyze were in a foreign language, we'd need to load a different model.
+If the text we wanted to analyze were in a foreign language, we would need to load a different model.

 * SpaCy tokenizes each word and stores the POS and dependency data inside each token.
 To access them, we need to iterate through each token and access its pos_ attribute.